Undeadtaker/Java-2D-Game-Engine/README.md

 > 2D game Engine.
 The major focus of creating this Engine will not be about those techinques but rather focus on programming in Java.
 > I have tried upgrading some of the code he has written and implement what I have learned from the book.
 > The book in question is "Java 7: The Complete Reference" by Herbert Schildt (2012).

+The directory for main source files are in src/main/java The directory for GLSL shader is in assets/shaders
+The directory for images is in assets/images